The BFCL story

-The Bristol Women’s Football Casual League was established because there was a recognised gap between those females wanting to participate in traditional 11 a-side football in a competitive and regular league and those that wanted to play football but on a more friendly, informal and flexible basis.
+The Bristol Football Casual League was established by players who recognised a gap between female identifying players wanting to participate in traditional 11 a-side football in a friendly competitive and regular league, and those that wanted to play football but on a more casual, informal and flexible basis.

-The league continually consults with the ladies.
+The league continually consults with each team.
 This gives them ownership and allows them to make important decisions whether this is around playing formats or frequency of games.

-The real success has stemmed from ensuring the cost is kept to a minimum and in turn this allows more accessibility, especially from those in deprived areas or have a low income.
+The real success has stemmed from ensuring the cost is kept to a minimum and in turn this allows more accessibility, especially from those in deprived areas or are from a low-income background.

 Ensuring the right people are involved makes the players feel comfortable, this includes the leagues organisers, referees etc and that the right environment is created for all - friendly and accessible, bringing a real mix of players from different backgrounds and cultures together to play the beautiful game, and ensures that community values, social togetherness and access to sport through football is available to everyone.